LEAN-96/RAG-Demystified/README.md

 ![image](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/fa005044-d1ab-4ac3-b55f-9f8ab51456a7)

 Before LLMs can generate text, they must process the input text in a language they can understand.
+Lets break down the encoder-decoder process step-by-step:

 1. Tokenization is the process of converting a sequence of text into smaller units called tokens.
 These tokens can be words, subwords, or characters, depending on the tokenizer used.
 The goal is to break down the text into manageable pieces that the model can process.